dronelektron/afk-detector/README.md

 # AFK detector

-Allows you to detect inactive players who do not:
+Allows you to detect inactive players.
+Player is considered active if he does the following:

+More than one action from this list:

 * Press buttons
 * Look around
 * Move around

+One action from this list:

 * Write messages to chat
 * Use voice commands
 * Change team